procf/procf.github.io/_members/maedeh-saberi.md

 <hr>

 Maedeh is a PhD student who joined the group in 2024.
+Her research focuses on developing machine learning methods for Non-Newtonian fluid simulation.
+In particular, she is using generative AI (GenAI) approaches by expanding Transformer-based models capable of predicting the flow behavior of complex non-Newtonian fluids.
+Her work aims to accelerate computationally intensive simulations by leveraging GenAI techniques and pretraining strategies, offering a faster, more efficient alternative to traditional simulation methods.

 {% assign author_names = page.aliases | default: empty_array | push: page.name %}